By Robert G. Meyers

 violations of laws are logically possible, they are not physically possible.
 As a result, the prince would have been mistaken,

 no matter how strongly he believed that frost violated a law.
-7. In closing, I would like to consider two objections

 that are often made against Hume: a.
 The first is that he is mistaken in thinking that we should always prefer the law over